Elliptic multizetas and the elliptic double shuffle relations: Introduction

-The notion of elliptic multiple zeta value first made an explicit appearance in work of Enriquez \cite{Enriquez:Emzv} under the name ``analogues elliptiques des nombres multizetas''.
-These are \textit{holomorphic functions}, depending on one complex variable $\tau$ in the Poincar\'e upper half plane $\fH$, and degenerate to multiple zeta values at the cusp $i\infty$.
-Although related, they should not be confused with the \textit{numbers} also recently introduced under the denomination of ``multiple modular values'' \cite{Brown:MMV}.
-Elliptic multiple zeta values are related to the elliptic Knizhnik--Zamolodchikov--Bernard (KZB) equation \cite{CEE,LR}, elliptic associators \cite{Enriquez:EllAss}, multiple elliptic polylogarithms \cite{BL,LR} as well as universal mixed elliptic motives \cite{HM}.
-More recently, they have also found applications to computations in high energy physics \cite{BMMS}.
+An elliptic analogue of the multiple zeta values first made an explicit appearance in Enriquez' article \cite{Enriquez:Emzv} under the name ``analogues elliptiques des nombres multizetas''.
+They arise as coefficients of his elliptic associator constructed in \cite{Enriquez:EllAss}, which is closely related to the elliptic Knizhnik--Zamolodchikov--Bernard (KZB) equation \cite{CEE,LR} and to multiple elliptic polylogarithms \cite{BL,LR}; more recently, they have even found applications to computations in high energy physics \cite{BMMS}.
+Taking the regularized limit $\tau \to i\infty$ of elliptic multizetas, one retrieves the classical multiple zeta values \cite{Enriquez:Emzv,Matthes:Thesis}, which gives the explicit connection between the genus zero and genus one multizetas.
+The idea of considering the graded $\Q$-algebra generated by these coefficients, was introduced in \cite{BMS,Matthes:Thesis,Matthes:Edzv}, which provide some explicit dimension results in depth 2.

+Recall that the Drinfel'd associator $\Phi_{\rm KZ}$, first introduced in \cite{Drinfeld}, is a power series in two non-commutative variables\footnote{Throughout this paper we use the same definitions and conventions as \cite{Enriquez:EllAss}; in particular $\Phi_{\rm KZ}$ is defined in \S 5.1.}, which is the generating series for the usual multiple zeta values, by the work of Le and Murakami \cite{LM}.
+In analogy with this, Enriquez's elliptic associator, which is defined as a pair of monodromies (cf.~\S 5.2 of \cite{Enriquez:EllAss}), takes the form of a pair of group-like power series in two non-commutative variables $a$ and $b$:

+where $\mathcal{O}(\mathfrak{H})$, denotes the ring of holomorphic functions of one variable $\tau$ running through the Poincar\'e upper half-plane.
+We call the coefficients of $A(\tau)$ and $B(\tau)$ {\it $A$-elliptic multizetas} and {\it $B$-elliptic multizetas}, or $A$-EMZs and $B$-EMZs.
+The acronym EMZ stands for {\it elliptic multizetas}; since they are functions of $\tau$ and not complex numbers, we drop the word ``values'' in the elliptic situation\footnote{These values, which are Enriquez' ``elliptic analogues of MZVs'', and the E-EMZs introduced below, are very different from Brown's ``multiple modular values'' \cite{Brown:MMV}, which are complex numbers.}.